Reer Faqi: Culture

 The Reer Faqi lineage in a Banaadiri context are inheritors of the role of Qadis.
 In Mogadishu the chief and several cities of actual Somalia Qadi was chosen from this clan.
 This is not the case in other Benadiri settlements.

 Due to their role in Banaadiri society, especially in Mogadishu, Merca, Baraawa, Kisimaayo, Luuq and other cities in Somalia, the Reer Faqis must be seen as impartial.
 As a result, the Reer Faqi clan are not seen as either Reer Shingani or Reer Hamar Weyne (Mogadishu's oldest settlements) like other Banaadiri Mogadishu clans.
 They are one of the only groups who can be found in both moieties (this also includes the clan confederacy Reer Maanyo).
 Reer Faqi are also not part of any Sufi brotherhood and do not take part in Mogadishu's annual Banaadiri festival "shirta".

-The Reer Faqi are one of the oldest communities and the one of the first who arrived in the territory of East Africa and in the actual territory of Somalia.
+The Reer Faqi are one of the oldest communities and one of the first who arrived in the territory of East Africa and in the actual territory of Somalia.
 Their ancestors were from Yemen originally.
 The longest presence of Arab communities is proved by the Mosque of al Jama'a and the one of Fakhrudin in Mogadiscio, Somalia.
 The Jama'a Mosque was built in 636 AH (1238CE).